keithalpichi/keithalpichi.github.io/_posts/2017-07-13-webpack-sass.md

  1. Specify the path to the main entry point of the SASS or LESS file.
 This is where Webpack will look to start.
  1. Adjust the 'path' key to the directory you want Webpack to put the final css
  1. Adjust the 'test' key according to the preprocessor you're using, 'sass', 'scss', or 'less'
- 1. Adjust the loader within the 'use' key to the preprocessor you're using, 'sass-loader' or 'less-loader'
+ 1. Adjust the loader within the 'use' key to the preprocessor you're using, 'sass-loader' or 'less-loader'.
+Note that 'css-loader' must be defined first in the array because Webpack evaluates loaders from *right* to *left*
  1. Adjust the 'filename' key to to the filename you want

 ## That's it!